 Meanwhile, the current Rainforest Alliance and UTZ programs will continue to run in parallel as the transition across to our new standard takes place.

-4. Mutual recognition of Chain of Custody
+4. Mutual recognition of Chain of Custody and claims

 5. Marketing support: adding value to your business